-We always took our bath on Saturday night and polished our shoes.
+We always took our baths on Saturday night and polished our shoes.
 We decided what to wear and went to bed early.

-Sunday morning was breakfast and getting ready for Sunday School and Church.
+Sunday morning was a big breakfast and getting ready for Sunday school and church.
 Dad would milk the cow, bring in the milk, put it in jars and put it in the “fridgrater.”

-We made several stops along the way as he picked up neighbor kids, but before we got to church we had to endure his singing!
-I smile as I recall how he loved to get everyone to join in “Oh that Strawberry Roan — she was a sun fishing sun of a gun.
+We lived about 10 miles from Fort Collins, where the big First Presbyterian Church was.
+We made several stops along the way as he picked up neighbor kids.
+But before we got to church we had to endure his singing!
+I smile as I recall how he loved to get everyone to join in “Oh that strawberry roan – she was a sun fishing son of a gun.
 Oh that strawberry roan.
-She would jump through the air with the greatest of ease, she would turn on a dime and leave you some change — Oh that Strawberry Roan!”
+She would jump through the air with the greatest of ease, she would turn on a dime and leave you some change – oh that strawberry roan!”
 Then he would go right into “Big Rock Candy Mountain.
 Where the mountains were candy and the clouds were fluff, and the rivers were lemonade and…”

-After church we would all pile into the pea green Dodge.
-Dad would go around the block and down the street to Poudre Valley Creamery, for the long awaited ice cream cone.
-We all piled out of the car, filed into the creamery and picked out our own flavor of hand dipped, wonderful tasting ice cream, that was made right there from cows’ milk that was gathered from the surrounding farms including my Dad’s.
+After church we would all pile into the pea-green Dodge.
+Dad would go around the block and down the street to Poudre Valley Creamery for the long-awaited ice cream cone.
+We all piled out of the car, file into the creamery and picked out our own flavor of hand dipped, wonderful-tasting ice cream that was made right there from cow’s milk that was gathered from the surrounding farms, including my Dad’s.
 We would file back out into the car, scoot in and sit real still, way back in our seats and lick and lick and lick, just to see who could make their ice cream cone last the longest.
-Dad was always the first to get eaten.
+Dad was always the first to finish.

-Dad was very patriotic and always made sure we knew what war was all about and why we have our freedom today.
-During WWII, he was classified as a “4-F” because he was a farmer and they contributed to the war effort by raising food crops for the United States of America.
-He was proud of that fact but wished once in a while he could join his brothers who served in the Army, Navy and Army Air Force.
+Note: Dad was very patriotic and always made sure we knew what war was all about and why we have our freedom today.
+During WWII, he was classified as a “4-F” because he was a farmer and they contributed to the war effort by raising food crops for the United State of America.
+He was proud of that fact, but wished once in a while he could join his brothers that served in the Army, Navy and Army Air Force.